History of Wahhabism: Origins

 The patronym of Wahhabism, Muhammad ibn ʿAbd-al Wahhab, was born around 1702–03 in the small oasis town of 'Uyayna in the Najd region, in what is now central Saudi Arabia.
 During this era, numerous pre-Islamic beliefs and customs were practiced by the Arabian Bedouin.
 These included various folklores associated with ancestral worship, belief in cult of saints, animist practices, solar myths, fetishism, etc. which had become popular amongst the nomadic tribes of central Arabia.

-Ibn 'Abd al-Wahhab was born to a family of Hanbali jurists.
+Ibn Abd al-Wahhab was born to a family of Hanbali jurists.
 As part of his scholarly training, Ibn 'Abd al-Wahhab travelled in his youth to various Islamic centres in Arabia and Iraq, seeking knowledge.
 He travelled to Mecca and Medina to perform Hajj and studied under notable hadith scholars.
 After completing his studies, he travelled to Iraq and returned to his hometown in 1740.
-During these travels, Ibn 'Abd al-Wahhab had studied various religious disciplines such as Fiqh, theology, philosophy and Sufism.
-Exposure to various rituals and practices centered on the cult of saints would lead Ibn 'Abd al-Wahhab to grow critical of various superstitious practices and accretions common among Sufis, by the time of his return to 'Uyaynah.
-Following the death of his father, Ibn 'Abd al-Wahhab publicly began his religious preaching.
+During these travels, Ibn Abd al-Wahhab had studied various religious disciplines such as Fiqh, theology, philosophy and Sufism.
+Exposure to various rituals and practices centered on the cult of saints would lead Ibn Abd al-Wahhab to grow critical of various superstitious practices and accretions common among Sufis, by the time of his return to Uyayna.
+Following the death of his father, Ibn Abd al-Wahhab publicly began his religious preaching.